 While books will always remain the main source material for English classes, there are many programs that teachers can use to enhance the classroom experience for their students while simultaneously facilitating instruction.
 In this series, teachers will explore PearDeck, WeVideo, and Quizlet Live – three programs with multiple applications that will encourage participation, collaboration, and enthusiasm in their students.

 LLI is proud to present LLI New England: Emotional Learning with Brewster Academy on June 19-20, 2017 in Wolfeboro, NH.
 Focusing on effective practices for social and emotional learning, personalized and inquiry learning, this conference will provide valuable collaboration with educators and experts on student development.
-Call for proposals now open!

 The Lausanne Learning Institute has teamed up with The Oakridge School to present LLI Southwest, February 22-23, 2018 in Arlington, Texas.
 Featuring the highly praised fishbowl sessions, this conference is the new “must attend” Maker movement event in the Southwest.
 Please join us by completing your registration or share your ideas by proposing a session.